Alcohol bottles on the table and a drunken person laying on the bed

 Now that we have a general understanding of how alcohol causes intoxication, let’s get a bit more specific: what parts of the brain does alcohol affect that makes us drunk?
 Here’s a look at 6 areas of our brain that alcohol acts on to cause those familiar symptoms of intoxication:

 • The frontal lobe.
-Located right behind our forehand, the frontal lobes serve as our brain’s command center.
-They’re responsible for all sorts of higher mental functions, such as planning, organizing, problem-solving, and decision-making.
+Located right behind our forehead, the frontal lobes serve as our brain’s command center.
+They’re responsible for all sorts of higher mental functions, such as planning, organizing, problem-solving and decision making.
 They also regulate our emotions and control our impulses.
 This is why, after a few drinks, we might make poor decisions, become irrational, or get upset more easily.

 • The amygdala.
 The amygdala processes emotions, especially those related to fear, aggression, and social interactions.
 Alcohol can decrease the amygdala’s inhibitory mechanisms, leading to increased aggressive behaviors and reduced fear.
 This is why we might engage in riskier behaviors when we’re drunk.